 In all cases, we work with young people and their whānau for one year.
 During this year the young person lives with a foster parent and goes to school, college or special day programme, depending on their needs.

 Interested in becoming a foster parent?

 If you think you have the skills to join the team at Te Waka Kotahi by providing care to a young person in your home, we’d love to hear from you.
-We have positions available for full-time and part-time foster parents, as well as roles as youth mentors.
+We have positions available for full-time or part-time (respite) foster parents, as well as roles as youth mentors.

 Download our application pack to find out more or to apply to become a foster parent.